cmrd-senya/diaspora_personal_messenger/README.md

 ```
 This will give you an interactive console.

-Set your hostname so it is visible to the pod you want to communicate:
+Set your hostname so it is visible from the pod you want to communicate:
 ```
   set_myhost "example.com"
 ```